 Start your journey in the vibrant, modern city of Prince George.
 This outdoor playground has more than 120 parks and plenty of indoor attractions.
-Discovery is the theme at The Exploration Place Museum and Science Centre in Fort George Park, which features galleries about paleontology, First Nations, history, nature and more.

 Continue north on Highway 97 to Fort St. John.

 Just outside of Fort St. John, stop at the picturesque 13-km/8-mi long Charlie Lake, known for its fishing opportunities.
 Angle for trout, Arctic grayling, walleye and northern pike.
 Further north, stop to photograph the rich hues of Pink Mountain at sunrise.